Common Mistakes in Dosage Calculation Practice and How to Avoid Them

 7. Not Understanding the Medication Formula

 Not understanding what the order entails or how the medication is formulated could be another error made by healthcare practitioners.
 For example, one could misinterpret a specific prescription that requires them to give a specific dosage in milliliters depending on the drug concentration.
-To avoid such mistakes, ensure you review the medication formula and order carefully to understand what the dosage means and how much to give to the patient.
+To eliminate these dosing errors, ensure you review the medication formula and order carefully to understand what the dosage means and how much to give to the patient.
 If you are unfamiliar with the concentration, clarify from colleagues or counter-check on the available resources rather than assuming or guessing.

 8. Misplacing or Ignoring Decimal Points